Primeval series 3: Cancellation and revival

 Although the third series still received good ratings, Primeval was cancelled after its broadcast by ITV executive Peter Fincham for financial reasons.
-ITV was at the time of Primeval's cancellation, due to the aftermath of the 2008 global financial crisis and declining advertising revenues, only two weeks from going bankrupt despite already cancelling several programmes.
+ITV was at the time of Primeval's cancellation, due to the Great Recession and declining advertising revenues, only two weeks from going bankrupt despite already cancelling several programmes.
 Although Impossible Pictures, the production company behind the series, looked at a number of different options to ensure a fourth series could be made, including producing the series cheaper (for £600,000 per episode) or offering first-run rights to a rival channel, Primeval was officially cancelled on 15 June 2009, a decision likely motivated at least in part by the budget required for the effects.
 Costing around £8 million per series, Primeval was expensive to make and ITV could not claim all of the money earned by the series due to it being produced independently by Impossible Pictures.

 Upon receiving the news of the cancellation, the production team of the series stated that they had "every intention of keeping Primeval alive in other ways".
 During the production of the third series, the producers had at no point expected that Primeval would not return for a fourth series, stating in subsequent interviews that they would not have left as many of character's fates up in the air had they known of the threat of cancellation.

 Three months after the cancellation, Fincham recommissioned Primeval.
 The "resurrection" of the series was made possible through a new deal made by Impossible Pictures, in which the series would be co-produced by both ITV and UKTV (with the costs shared), with additional funding also being provided by BBC Worldwide and ProSieben.
 The deal secured the making of thirteen new episodes, split into a fourth and fifth series.
 The fourth series would air on ITV and then on the UKTV-owned channel Watch whereas the fifth series would air first on Watch.
 Most of the third series cast was announced to return for the fourth and fifth series, though Laila Rouass announced her exit due to being a single parent and the fourth and fifth series being filmed back-to-back over a ten-month period.